Political abuse of psychiatry: Germany

-By 1936, killing of the "physically and socially unfit" became accepted practice in Nazi Germany.
-In the 1940s, the abuse of psychiatry involved the abuse of the "duty to care" on an enormous scale: 300,000 individuals were involuntarily sterilized and 77,000 murdered in Germany alone and many thousands further afield, mainly in eastern Europe.
+Between 1933 and 1945, 275,000–300,000 people with disabilities were killed in the concentration camps as part of Hitler's eugenics program to purify the "Aryan race" from perceived undesirable traits in accordance with the Nazi ideology and its racial policies in the Third Reich.
+(Note: As many as 100,000 people may have been killed directly as part of Aktion T4.
+Mass euthanasia killings were also carried out in the Central and Eastern European countries and territories occupied by Nazi Germany during the war (see Nazi war crimes).
+Categories are fluid and no definitive figure can be assigned but historians put the total number of victims at around 300,000.)
+By 1936, killing of the "physically and socially unfit" became an accepted practice in Nazi Germany.
+In the 1940s, the abuse of psychiatry involved the abuse of the "duty to care" on an enormous scale: 300,000 individuals were involuntarily sterilized and 77,000 murdered in Nazi Germany alone and many thousands further afield, mainly in Nazi-occupied Central and Eastern Europe.
 Psychiatrists were instrumental in establishing a system of identifying, notifying, transporting, and killing hundreds of thousands of "racially and cognitively compromised" persons and the mentally ill in settings that ranged from centralized mental-hospitals to jails and death camps.
 Psychiatrists played a central and prominent role in sterilization and 'euthanasia', constituting two categories of the crimes against humanity.
 The taking of thousands of brains from 'euthanasia' victims demonstrated the way medical research was connected to the psychiatric killings.
 Germany operated six psychiatric extermination centers: Bernburg, Brandenburg, Grafeneck, Hadamar, Hartheim, and Sonnenstein.
 They played a crucial role in developments leading to the Holocaust.

 India

 It was reported in June, 2012, that the Indian Government has approached NIMHANS, a well known mental health establishment in South India, to assist in suppressing anti-nuclear protests regards to building of the Kudankulam Nuclear Power Plant.
 The government was in talks with NIMHANS representatives to chalk up a plan to dispatch psychiatrists to Kudankulam, for counselling protesters opposed to the building of the plant.
-To fulfill this, NIMHANS developed a team of six members, all of them, from the Department of Social Psychiatry.
-The psychiatrists were sent to get a "peek into the protesters' minds" and help them learn the importance of the plant according to one news source.
+To fulfill this, NIMHANS developed a team of six members, all of them from the Department of Social Psychiatry.
+The psychiatrists were sent to get a "peek into the protesters' minds" and help them learn the importance of the plant, according to one news source.

 In July, 2013, the same institution, NIMHANS, was involved in a controversy where it was alleged that it provided assistance to the Central Bureau of Investigation relating to some interrogation techniques.